Morgan: “Chuck’s not here because he’s probably off doing something really mature like singing opera or reading.”

 Morgan versus Red Foreman

 In fairness to Chuck, Morgan was at his most detestable this week: neglecting customers to eat perished foods, broadcasting a woman’s underwear on the display televisions, and going AWOL on a double shift to play arcade games.
-I know Josie and I disagree about this, but I just don’t approve of all that goofing around at the Buy More.
+I just don’t approve of all that goofing around at the Buy More.
 Sure, the geeks are making the place their own.
-However, the way I see it, if they’re not going to do their job, they shouldn’t take the pay check.
+However, the way I see it, if they’re not going to do their job, they shouldn’t take the paycheck.
 As Red Foreman used to say, “if it wasn’t work, they wouldn’t call it work.
 They’d call it super wonderful crazy fun time!”

 Chuck versus My Dress Code